-Project Title: Diseased Tree Removal Project ID: PRKDT Project Location: Throughout the city Affected Wards: All City Sector: Citywide Initial Year in 5 Year Plan: 2010 Affected Neighborhood(s): City-Wide Project Start Date: 1/4/10 Estimated Project Completion Date: 1/1/00 Submitting Department: Park Board Department Priority: 1 Contact Person: Ralph Sievert Contact Phone Number: 612-313-7735
+Project Title: Diseased Tree Removal Project ID: PRKDT Project Location: Throughout the city City Sector: Affected Wards: All Initial Year in 5 Year Plan: Affected Neighborhood(s): City-Wide Project Start Date: 1/3/11 Estimated Project Completion Date: 12/31/15 Submitting Department: Park Board Department Priority: N/A Contact Person: Ralph Sievert Contact Phone Number: 612-313-7735

 This project entails removal of diseased trees from private property, outside of public street right of ways and other public lands.
-Invasive pests, such as Dutch Elm disease, can and have wiped out whole regions of certain tree species, and more pests are threatening our region.
+Invasive pests, such as Dutch Elm disease and Emerald Ash Borer, can and have, wiped out whole regions of certain species, and more pests are threatening our region.
 Prompt removal is one of the best methods of control by proactively preventing spread of a disease from an already infected host.